 This is all and good, but it is a pain to have to enter the password all the time.
 Now ssh keys may need to be generated in our client computer as user.

-If the ll command produces the above results, you already have ssh keys.
+If the ls -l command produces the above results, you already have ssh keys.
 You can skip the next section.
-If you don’t have ssh keys, enter the following commands
+If you don’t have ssh keys, enter the following commands.
+For “message” you can use the computer’s hostname or any message that will easily

 The id_ed25519 file is your PRIVATE SSH Key and you should never do anything with it.
 Don’t copy, move, or otherwise mess with it.
 Just leave it alone.
 The id_ed25519.pub file is your PUBLIC SSH Key.
 We need to export your PUBLIC SSH Key to the enosServer.